purescript/spago/README.md

 To get a ballpark value for the `j` flag you can take the result of the `ulimit -n` command (which gives you the current limit), and divide it by four.

+#### The `bundle`/`test`/`run`/etc commands don't work, what do I do?

+The rule of thumb is that in order for these commands to work then `spago build` must succeed first, as most of the commands make use of the artifacts produced by `build` in the `output` folder.

+So make sure `build` works first.
+If you still get a failure you might be encountering a `spago` bug.

 [pulp]: https://github.com/purescript-contrib/pulp